spatialthoughts/qgis-tutorials/source/docs/building_a_python_plugin.rst

 25. Now we need to add code so that when the `...` button is clicked, ``select_output_file`` method is called.
-Scroll up to the ``__init__`` method and add the following lines at the botton.
+Scroll up to the ``__init__`` method and add the following lines at the bottom.
 This code will clear the previously loaded text (if any) in the line edit widget and also connect the ``select_output_file`` method to the ``clicked`` signal of the push button widget.